 The Hyde Collection is a world-class art collection in the unassuming Adirondack town of Glens Falls, New York.
 It really was the most delightful little surprise, and I had a wonderful visit.

-Exploring Buddhist Art at the Rubin Museum
+Exploring Buddhist Art at the Rubin Museum of Art

 The Rubin Museum of Art in New York City is all about Himalayan art - works from Tibet, Nepal, India, China, and the surrounding areas.
 It's a really unique and interesting place, where I learned about religion and symbolism that's very different from what I'm used to.